deslee/le3-gatsby/content/pages/resume.md

 # Experience

 **Software Consultant, Pariveda Solutions**
-Dallas, TX — August 2015 to present
+Dallas, TX — August 2015 to Present

 Pariveda Solutions is a software IT consulting firm based in Dallas, Texas.

 *Accomplishments*

+* **Consultant 1**, August 2015 to March 2017
     * Developed and designed back­end services as well as large parts of a mobile back office for a network marketing company.
 Used Ionic and AngularJS, targeting iOS and Android.
     * Delivered a proof of concept application for Android to a large Fortune 500 company in the manufacturing field.
 Used a wireless vehicle bus adapter to stream data to cloud services hosted in Amazon Web Services for analytics and data warehousing.
-* Delivered a single-sign-on solution for a large event planning company.
+    * Enhanced multiple enterprise applications to use a single-sign-on solution for a large event planning company.
 Integrated with several production applications with minimal downtime.
+        * Used IdentityServer / WS-Federation to act as an identity provider.

+* **Consultant 2**, March 2017 to March 2018
+    * Developed a configurable DSL at a large healthcare provider for building cross-platform user interfaces.
+        * Coordinated with multiple internal organizations to release an application on schedule.
+    * Full stack web development for a cloud based e-commerce website.
+        * Built a full stack catalog management application using Angular 5, ASP.NET Core, EF Core, and PostgreSQL.
+        * Evaluated and selected vendors and software that best fit the business needs.
+        * Worked with Visual Studio Team Services to continuously build and release .NET Applications to Kerbenetes in Docker containers
+        * Presented proof of concepts for conversational technology involving Alexa and Azure Cognitive Sciences

+* **Associate 1**, March 2018 to Present

 **Software Engineer, Tekzenit, Inc.**
 Dallas, TX — May 2013 to Aug 2013 and May 2014 to Aug 2014